ArashMehraban/fem-elasticity/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-II) Runnning Poisson problem with Dirichlet boundary condition only:
+**Runnning Poisson problem with Dirichlet boundary condition only:**

    1) Save all functions (.m files) starting with "get_" along with runPoisson.m in a folder in MATLAB path